 Extended Abdominoplasty Skin Only

-Extended Abdominoplasty with VASER Liposuction
+Extended Abdominoplasty with Suction-Assisted Lipectomy (VASER Liposuction)

-• Tightening the abdominal and flank areas
+- Tightening the abdominal and flank areas

-• Contouring the body for a more defined and balanced appearance.
+- Contouring the body for a more defined and balanced appearance.

 Extended Abdominoplasty with Diastasis Recti Repair

 Repairing diastasis recti, or the separation of abdominal muscles, typically adds around 30 minutes to the extended abdominoplasty procedure.
 This aspect of the surgery is especially beneficial for patients who have experienced muscle separation, often due to pregnancy or significant weight fluctuations.
-By repairing the muscles, the procedure not only helps achieve a flatter and more toned appearance but also improves core strength and stability.
-This comprehensive approach provides both aesthetic and functional benefits, leading to enhanced physical comfort and a more contoured abdominal profile.
+By repairing the muscles, the procedure not only helps achieve a flatter and more toned appearance but also boosts core strength and stability.
+This comprehensive approach provides both aesthetic and functional benefits, leading to physical comfort and a more contoured abdominal profile.

 Fleur de lis Abdominoplasty